 After 24 hours, most people can start eating puréed foods that are finely chopped or mashed, so they’re easy to swallow without chewing.
 Examples are applesauce, mashed potatoes, and creamed soups.
 Try soft oatmeal, yogurt, and cottage cheese with fruit-added toppings or mix-ins.
 Be sure not to overdo it; too much fiber can cause gas!

 Stage 3: Soft foods diet

 You’ll be on a soft food diet for the first three weeks after surgery.
 After that, milk and yogurt are allowed.
 You can also eat eggs, egg whites, cottage cheese, cooked vegetables and fruits, and other liquids like broth or jello.
 You’re not supposed to eat fried foods, meats, or sweets.

 Stage 4: Stabilization

 After the first three weeks, your doctor will want to see how well you’re handling solid foods and whether you need to lose more weight before they allow you to return to work.

 If everything looks good, they’ll give you clearance to start eating normal meals again, but only tiny portions at each mealtime with plenty of liquid between meals.

-However, even if your doctor gives you the all-clear at that point, don’t expect to return to your usual diet immediately; it could take months before you can eat like normal again!
+However, even if your doctor gives you the all-clear at that point, don’t expect to return to your usual diet immediately; it could take months before you can eat again!

 The decision to have bariatric surgery is a serious one that should not be taken lightly.
-It has long-term effects on your body and will likely impact your psychological health in addition to your physical well-being.
+It has long-term effects on your body and will likely impact your psychological and physical health.

 Therefore, before stepping into the operating room, it’s best to understand your options and research all the benefits and drawbacks to make an educated decision.
 After all, that is a big deal, and you want to feel comfortable with your choice.